bachly/koaladigital-mini-website/README.md

 ## Images and Icons

-- Generate your Favicons from Favicon.io https://favicon.io/ and put them in `public/images/favicon_io` directory
+- Generate your own favicons from [Favicon.io](https://favicon.io/) and put them in `public/images/favicon_io` directory
-- Use Free Doodles from Open Doodles https://www.opendoodles.com/
+- Use free illustrations from [Open Doodles](https://www.opendoodles.com/)
-- Use Unplash API for random photos: https://source.unsplash.com/1500x1000/?nature,water
+- Use [Unplash API](https://source.unsplash.com/1500x1000/?nature,water) for random photos
-- Add more Free SVG icons from https://linearicons.com/free
+- Use [Free Linear SVG icons](https://linearicons.com/free) and put them in the `components/Icons.js`

 ## Common CLI